Fortunately for Canada, it didn't keep either from contributing.

 Mayers tied the game at 17:39 at the end of an inspired shift that saw him block two shots.
 He planted himself at the edge of the crease and redirected a pass from Chimera by Kotschnew.

 Canada took the lead just 53 seconds into the second period.
 Staal burst into the German zone and took a nice backhand pass from Carolina Hurricanes teammate Justin Williams before sliding the puck through Kotschnew's legs.

 It was 2-2 exactly 30 seconds later when Dietrich beat Roloson from long distance.

 The bizarre goal didn't faze the Canadian goalie.

 "If you start thinking about it, the next shot's in the net too," said Roloson.

 Besides, it was basically something to laugh about at the end of an encouraging evening.

-There were a few flaws in the delivery but the performance ended with a rendition of O Canada being played in the arena.
+There were flaws in the delivery but the performance ended with O Canada being played.

 "It's always great to hear that national anthem," said Roloson.
 "Especially when you're in a foreign country."